Kurds urge more air strikes in Kobani; monitor warns of defeat

 At least 33 people have been killed in three days of riots across the mainly Kurdish southeast, including two police officers shot dead in an apparent attempt to assassinate a police chief.
 The police chief was wounded.

-The U.S. State Department said on Friday that Ankara had agreed to support the training and equipping of moderate opposition groups in Syria - another prong of Obama’s strategy.

-Ankara resents suggestions from Washington that it is not pulling its weight and wants broader joint actions that also target the forces of President Bashar al-Assad - whose government has tacitly welcome the air strikes against Islamic State.

-Additional reporting by Dasha Afanasieva in Istanbul; Writing by Tom Perry; Editing by Robin Pomeroy and Raissa Kasolowsky
+Additional reporting by Dasha Afanasieva in Istanbul and Anthony Esposito in Santiago; Writing by Tom Perry; Editing by Robin Pomeroy, Raissa Kasolowsky and Sandra Maler